Coffea Circulor Kenya Estates

 Cultivation

-Coffea Circulor Kenya Estates consists of several micro-plots, isolated and planted with dedicated single-variety coffee trees cultivated for small-scale and high-end coffee production.
+Coffea Circulor Kenya Estate consists of several micro-plots, isolated and planted with dedicated single-variety coffee trees cultivated for small-scale and high-end coffee production.
 Each plot is isolated from other trees to ensure genetic isolation is verified.
 Our responsibility is to perserve the environment in which coffee is cultivated and strive for upholding best farm practices by preserving as much of natural resources as possible.
 Balancing commercial production with usage of natural environments is difficult and over the years we have gained certain knowledge and understanding of how to achieve good environmental practices for the surrounding ecosystem.
 Initially, the farm area was a used as a Payment for Ecosystem Services (PES) setup and with time it transitioned to a fully owned estate by Coffea Circulor.

 The farm uses a 'natural' approach to cultivation, maintenance and progression.
 No machines are used, no chemical pesticides or toxins are utilized during cultivation.
 Natural, organic fertilizers, such as for example excess coffee cherry (cascara) is repurposed and used in combination with organic compost to maintain a balance between the coffee trees and soil composition across the seasons.
+Foliage is utilized in the coffee fermentations such as the dried coffee cherry and coffee leafs.

 Harvesting

-The coffee cherries are hand-picked from single-variety trees at strict full maturity which ranges between 22-23 Brix.
-The coffee cherries are processed directly on the farm with proprietary protocols, ensuring low latency from picking to processing, primarily based on in-cherry (natural) fermentation and drying protocols with occurring wet-based fermentations.
 Water is a scarce resource at the farm, hence a strong focus on removing water to the production as much as possible.
 The farm is surrounded by indigenous animal life such as bees and birds, which contribute to development of coffee tree flowering and natural yeast surrounding the coffee cherries.
 Each picking of one lot which is kept discrete, not to be blended or mixed with later cherry pickings in the season, ensuring some lots are truly ‘minimal’ and ‘unique’.
 In parallel, a small portion of the pick is fermented separately with variations of fermentation protocols for research purposes which make up Coffea Circulor Labs.
 These "prototypes" provide insight and ideas for refinements and innovation.
-Temperature, moisture and other important parameters are monitored to keep statistics over past year's production and ensure consistency.
+Temperature, moisture, coffee tree foliage and other important parameters are monitored to keep statistics over past year's production and ensure consistency.

 Coffea Circulor favors in-cherry fermentation (natural) with pre- and post-fermentation protocols.
 These work on a stack-based principle, extending certain sensory characteristics.
 The natural-based approach has many advantages in coffee production as it is more cost efficient than traditional wet processing which is the de-facto standard in Kenya.
 Additionally, the natural processing can ultimately reduce the water usage in areas with water scarcity and spill water is removed which usually carries an unbalanced pH with microbes.
 This can disturb the natural soil composition when water is discharged.
-Coffea Circulor successfully pioneered the non de-facto standard processing of Kenyan coffee with one of the principal major releases.
-Drying of coffee cherries is carried out directly on the farm with dedicated structures and arrangements.
-Natural coffees require longer drying times because the coffee cherry is dried in parallel with the coffee beans.
-Meticulous planning is required on a seasonal basis as specific lots require dedicated space, timing and attention such as with day-night temperatures and physical with interchangeable location.

 Impact

-Coffea Circulor is transforming the classic Kenyan coffee harvesting, fermentation, drying and trade model which has traditionally been focused on wet fermentation and coffee acquisition of processing stations.
+Coffea Circulor is transforming the classic/traditional Kenyan coffee harvesting, fermentation, drying and trade model which has traditionally been focused on wet fermentation and coffee acquisition of processing stations.
 Coffea Circulor identified Kenyan coffee producers to bring their coffee cherries to a collective processing station.
 Each “picked lot” or the harvest the producer were not separated by the specific "picked lot".
 All cherries are collectively processed from other lots of producers as well, removing the origin of the cherries and diluting quality.

 Initiated in 2009, the pioneering effort and result introduced the concept of isolated varieties with dedicated fermentations and drying protocols.
 Coffees were produced on small scale, never to reach the public and only to research varieties, fermentations were refined and the effects of the fermentations were analyzed per individual variety basis.
 The principal and significant production that was introduced 2018 and gained interest among coffee aficionados around the world for its innovative approach to Kenyan coffee production, transparency, quality and pricing whilst also setting new sensory experience standards for coffees originating from Kenya.
 Several of the pioneering coffees attended acclaimed national and international coffee events and were praised and awarded for their achievements.